 - Taste for salt and chili pepper, adjusting the seasonings as needed.
 Garnish as you wish with parmesan cheese or cilantro and serve with flatbread.

-- For a vegetarian version of this dish, use roughly 14 ounces of extra-firm tofu or a 1 1/2 cups of cooked green or brown lentils (that hold their shape) instead of ground meat or poultry.
+- For a vegetarian version of Indian spaghetti bolognese, use roughly 14 ounces of extra-firm tofu or a 1 1/2 cups of cooked green or brown lentils (that hold their shape) instead of ground meat or poultry.

 - Skip the cheese for a vegan twist.
 If you are eating gluten-free, swap out the regular pasta for a gluten-free flour one or serve over rice.